automl/SMAC3/main/_sources/advanced_usage/1_components.rst.txt

 Components
 ==========

-Additionally to the basic components mentioned in :ref:`Getting Started`, all other components are explained in the following to get a better picture of SMAC.
+In addition to the basic components mentioned in :ref:`Getting Started`, all other components are explained in the following paragraphs to give a better picture of SMAC.
 These components are all used to guide the optimization process and simple changes can influence the results drastically.

 Before diving into the components, we shortly want to explain the main Bayesian optimization loop in SMAC.
-The :ref:`SMBO<smac.main.base_\\smbo>` receives all instantiated components from the facade and the logic happens here.
+The :term:`SMBO` receives all instantiated components from the facade and the logic happens here.
 In general, a while loop is used to ask for the next trial, submit it to the runner, and wait for the runner to finish the evaluation.
-Since the runner and the SMBO object are decoupled, the while loop continues and asks for even more trials, which also can be submitted to the runner.
-If the ask method (which is, by the way, processed by the intensifier) returns a wait flag, no further trials will be passed to the runner, and SMAC needs to wait until trials have been evaluated and told to the intensifier.

-Also, the limitations like wallclock time and remaining trials are checked, and callbacks are called in the SMBO class.
+Since the runner and the :ref:`SMBO<smac.main.smbo>` object are decoupled, the while loop continues and asks for even more trials (e.g., in case of multi-threading), which also can be submitted to the runner.
+If all workers are occupied, SMAC will wait until a new worker is available again.
+Moreover, limitations like wallclock time and remaining trials are checked in every iteration.

 :ref:`Surrogate Model<smac.model.abstract\\_model>`
 ---------------------------------------------------

 The surrogate model is used to approximate the objective function of configurations.
-In previous versions, the model was referred to Empirical Performance Model (EPM).
+In previous versions, the model was referred to as the Empirical Performance Model (EPM).
 Mostly, Bayesian optimization is used/associated with Gaussian processes.
-However, SMAC incorporates random forests as surrogate models, which makes it possible to optimize for higher dimensional and complex spaces.
+However, SMAC also incorporates random forests as surrogate models, which makes it possible to optimize for higher dimensional and complex spaces.

-The data used to train the surrogate model is collected by the runhistory encoder from the runhistory.
-If budgets are involved, the highest budget which satisfies ``self._min_samples`` (defaults to 1) in :ref:`smac.main.smbo` is used.
+The data used to train the surrogate model is collected by the runhistory encoder (receives data from the runhistory and transforms it).
+If budgets are involved, the highest budget which satisfies ``min_trials`` (defaults to 1) in :ref:`smac.main.config_selector` is used.
 If no budgets are used, all observations are used.

 If you are using instances, it is recommended to use instance features.
 The model is trained on each instance